 - an instance of great veneration of a person, ideal, or thing, especially as manifested by a body of admirers.

 - a group or sect bound together by veneration of the same thing, person, ideal, etc.

 - Sociology. a group having a sacred ideology and a set of rites centering around their sacred symbols.

-Cult is more often used, however, when people are referring to the ‘Destructive Cults’.
-There is no doubt that there are, and have been, cults out there in which members are in danger, or they are a direct threat to the public.
-Some famous ones that made headlines include the Manson Family, the Branch Davidians and the Heaven’s Gate.
+The word 'cult' is more often used, however, when people are referring to the ‘Destructive Cults.’
+There is no doubt that there are, and have been, cults in which members are in danger, or they are a direct threat to the public.
+Some famous ones that made headlines include the Manson Family, the Branch Davidians, and the Heaven’s Gate.

-Let’s have a look at expert evaluations of the characteristic of a dangerous cult as defined by the International Cultic Studies Association, and compare them to Wicca
+Let’s have a look at expert evaluations of the characteristics of a dangerous cult, as defined by the International Cultic Studies Association, and compare them to Wicca.

 Follow the Leader

 Excessive zealotry/unquestioning commitment to leader and his teachings (whether leader is alive or dead)

 While Wicca's founder, Gerald Gardner, is respected as 'a' leader, he is not considered 'the' leader.
 Wicca has no messiah, no prophets, no figure of ultimate authority.
 Wicca has changed considerably since Gardner.